wp-plugins/collapsing-categories/readme.txt

       line-height:1.5em;
       padding-right:5px;}

-= I upgraded from 0.5.? to 0.6.? and nothing works! =

-Try disabling, then re-enabling the plugin

 = There seems to be a newline between the collapsing/expanding symbol and the category name.
 How do I fix this? =